-Economics divides its study of exchange into two parts, each concerned with a different set of questions.
+Economics textbooks divide the study of exchange into two parts, each concerned with a different set of questions.
 Macroeconomics is concerned with questions of inflation and recession.
 Microeconomics is concerned with questions of allocation and rationing.

-Allocation involves questions about ways a society can decide what goods to produce and how to produce them.
+Allocation involves questions about what goods a society produces and how it produces them.
 Should it produce a lot of bread or a lot of clothes?
 Should it produce more for use now and ignore the future, or should it sacrifice consumption now and invest so that more will be available in the future?
 Where should it use its workers and where should it use its machinery?
 Rationing is concerned with the for-whom question: for whom are the goods and services produced?
-Notice that these questions of allocation and rationing assume that scarcity exists--that the society cannot do everything it would like to do, but must choose some options at the expense of others.
+Notice that questions of allocation and rationing exist because of scarcity--members of society cannot do everything they would like to do so some options must be chosen at the expense of others.